mbaker341997/pdf_combiner/README.md

 ```

 This will combine the test pdfs, validate that the page amounts are what
 we want, and then clean up.
+It also performs some tests of the file mover

 Then execute the file for the GUI: